spiceai/spiceai/README.md

 - <SPICEPOD_PATH>
 ```

-**Step 5** You can now query against the dataset using the spice sql tool:
+**Step 5** You can now query against the dataset using the SpiceAI SQL REPL.
+Enter the command below:

 ```bash
 spice sql